mayankdutta/programming_basics/dynamic testing.md

 	- *boundary value analysis*
 		- test cases are designed to find errors at boundary value.
 		- test cases will be exactly the lower limit, upper limit, a value just below lower limit & value just above upper limit.
-	- *cause effect analysis*
+	- *cause effect analysis & graphing*
 		- helps in identifying the causes and their effect associated with a particular problem or situation.
 		- A cause is an input condition or an equivalence class of input condition.
 		- Effect is an output condition or a system transformation.
 		- suitable for application in which combinations of input conditions are few.
 	- *error guessing*
 		- ad hoc approach guided by intuition & experience.
-		- consider a program is written into a file, following TCes can be derivd.
+		- consider a program is written into a file, following TCes can be derived.
 			- having an empty file.
 			- not at all having a file.
 			- having a file with read permission.